Back to Home

 • Ship physical plate securely to buyer (if applicable)

-• Provide surrender confirmation to Plate Brokers
+• Provide relinquish/surrender confirmation to Plate Brokers

 • Respond to buyer/platform inquiries in timely manner